soundpaint/blog/docs/_posts/2021-05-15-infinitizing-discrete-annulus.md

 \\(n\to\infty\\)?

 Yes, we can generalize our result!
-All we have to know is how many tiles we need to rasterize a circle with \\(r=nw\\) for any
+All we have to know is how many tiles we need to rasterize an annulus with \\(r=nw\\) for any
 \\(n\in{}ℕ\\).
-For counting tiles, we first have to specify how a circle is rasterized at all.
-We choose to apply [Bresenham's algorithm](https://en.wikipedia.org/wiki/Bresenham%27s_line_algorithm) adapted for circles.
+For counting tiles, we first have to specify how a annulus is rasterized at all.
+We choose to apply [Bresenham's algorithm](https://en.wikipedia.org/wiki/Bresenham%27s_line_algorithm) adapted for annuli.

 <div style="text-align:center; float:right">
   <figure class="image">